tianhaoz95/fastlane-plugin-flutter_version/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-flutter_version)
 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/tianhaoz95/fastlane-plugin-flutter_version)

+flutter_version is a Fastlane plugin to retrieve version code from Flutter projects which can be used to release changlogs and other metadata to marketplaces.

 ## Getting Started

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-flutter_version`, add it to your project by adding the following lines in `Gemfile`: